Mark Whiten: Later career

 Whiten suffered through pulled rib cage muscles early at the 1994 season that limited him to play in 92 games.
 Injuries would limit him to no more than 136 games a season.
 Over the following six seasons, he played for six teams, including a second stint with Cleveland.
+In 1997, Whiten faced sexual assault charges while playing with the New York Yankees.
 On July 31, 1998, Whiten pitched his only inning of professional ball, for Cleveland against the Oakland Athletics.
 He walked two and gave up a hit and an earned run, but also struck out the side (which included future AL MVP Miguel Tejada).
 He thus has a perfect career K/9 ratio of 27.

 In his 11-year major-league career, Whiten had a .259 batting average, with 105 home runs, 423 RBIs, 465 runs scored, 804 hits, 129 doubles, 20 triples, and 70 stolen bases in 939 games.
 He resumed his playing career with the Long Island Ducks in the Atlantic League.